Monetization, “Greed”, and an offer.

 While I thoroughly enjoy developing VS...

-Pardon the honesty, but I expect developing adult games is not what I'll want to do forever as a creator.
-I think I've proven my consistency in working on VS, and I still enjoy it, and I will continue to work on it, but I have a responsibility to my future creative freedom to set myself up as well as I can.
+Pardon the honesty, but I expect developing adult games is not what I'll want to do forever and always as a creator.
+I think I've proven my consistency in working on VS, and I still enjoy it, and we will continue to work on it, but I have a responsibility to our future creative freedom to set our financial future up as well as I can.

 Responsibility